mjdean1994/sparkbot/README.md

 * `logChannelId` - The Discord channel ID where you'd like SparkBot logs to be posted.
 (SparkBot also logs to stdout)
 * `ownerId` - Your Discord member ID.
 This is how SparkBot will reach out to you if your Google API OAuth token goes bad.
 * `spreadsheetId` - The ID of the Google Sheets spreadsheet you want to record the roster on.
+* `spreadsheetTabName` - The name of the tab in your Google Sheets spreadsheet where you want to record the roster.
+The default name for this in Google Sheets is "Sheet1".

 To get the Discord bot token, you'll need create a new application in the [Discord Developer Portal](https://discord.com/developers/applications) and add a bot user.
 You'll be able to view and copy the token from the Bot page for your application.

 To get the GCP credentials, you'll need to create a project in Google Cloud Platform and create an OAuth 2.0 Client from the [API Credentials page](https://console.cloud.google.com/apis/credentials?project=pacific-arcadia-330621).
 Note that you may need to configure the OAuth consent screen for your project first.
 These credentials will allow SparkBot to generate a URL that you can then use to retrieve an OAuth token, which will be cached in a file alongside SparkBot until it goes bad.
 In my experience, the token goes bad every few weeks, and it's a pain in the ass.
 I've made it so that SparkBot will DM the person configured under `ownerId` with a new URL to retrieve a new token, which you can send back via DM to update the token without needing direct access to the server it's running on.
+The lifespan of this token will also depend on the "phase" of your GCP client.
+Making it a production client will likely help the token live longer.

 There's a myriad of ways of getting channel and member IDs in Discord.
 You can follow the instructions found [here](https://www.remote.tools/remote-work/how-to-find-discord-id) if you don't know another way.

 Finally, to get the spreadsheet ID, simply navigate to whatever Google Sheets spreadsheet you want to use.
 You want to use the long unique ID in the URL for your spreadsheet.
 For example, if the URL is `docs.google.com/spreadsheets/d/1234/edit#gid=0`, your spreadsheet ID is `1234`.

 If you don't know what a JSON file might look like, you can reference `config.json.sample` in this repository for general structure.

+## Manually Adding User Roles
+User roles are used for things like war management and are handled through the "grant" data object. `grantData.json` contains a key for each user that has been detected by SparkBot and a value in the form of a JSON object containing a boolean for each role the bot supports.
+If you want to manually grant someone a role, simply change the desired boolean to `true` for their user ID.
+You can also do this to set the first admin.

 ## Contribution Guidelines
 * The `.gitignore` file should not be modified in any way.